aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/70-advanced-topics/200-pipelines/3000-new-pipeline.md

     * `pipelines.SimpleSynthAction(...)`: The `synth_action` of the pipeline will take the source artifact generated in by the `source_action` and build the application based on the `synth_command` in a CodeBuild container setup using the `install_commands`.

 ## Deploy Pipeline and See Result
-All thats left to get our pipeline up and running is to commit our changes and run one last cdk deploy.
+All that's left to get our pipeline up and running is to commit our changes and run one last cdk deploy.

 ```
 git commit -am "MESSAGE" && git push
 npx cdk deploy
 ```

-CdkPipelines auto-update for each commit in a source repoh, so this is is the *last time* we will need to execute this command!
+CdkPipelines auto-update for each commit in a source repo, so this is the *last time* we will need to execute this command!

 Once deployment is finished, you can go to the [CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) and you will see a new pipeline!
 If you navigate to it, it should look like this: